lszhou/lszhou.github.com/_posts/2015-11-27-file-uploading-2.md

 ---
 layout: post
-title: File uploads with Express4.x via base64 encoding and decoding (Client-side)
+title: File uploads with Express4.x via base64 encoding and decoding (Server-side)
 ---

 Today we will continue the topic about file uploading with Express4.x, but will focus on the backend, i.e,